Samuel-Mason-git/Recent-Projects/README.md

 # My Projects

-### Classifying Cats and Dogs Using Computer Vision and Deep Learning Models
+### Binary Computer Vision Classification: Exploring CNNs, Xception, and MobileNetV2 Models

 - **Description:** This project explores the use of various deep learning architectures, from basic CNNs to advanced transfer learning models like MobileNetV2, to accurately classify images as either cats or dogs.
 It emphasises the importance of data preprocessing, model selection, and fine-tuning in improving classification performance.
 - [View Project](https://github.com/Samuel-Mason-git/Recent-Projects/blob/main/Computer%20Vision%20Binary%20Classification.ipynb)